rampmaster/nerdearla-chile/photo-submission-app/DEVELOPER.md

 - `tests/`: Contains test files for the application.
   - `unit-tests.js`: Performs unit testing on application components.
   - `integration-tests.js`: Conducts integration testing with the GitHub API.
+  - `e2e-tests.js`: Contains end-to-end tests to validate the complete workflow of the application, including UI interactions and API integrations.

 ## APIs